MaSanTM/ISO200-PAM/README.md

 ## HOW-TO
 **Installing Make**
 <p>First of all, you'll need Make to run the commands for the installation.
-So:</p>
+So:
 ```
 # pacman -S make
 # man make